pgroenbaek/dbtracks-stf-profiles/README.md

 If you have super-elevation enabled in the settings Open Rails will now generate super-elevated track in curves based on this profile.

-AFAIK Open Rails 1.5.1 only supports using one track profile, but this will change in version 1.6.
+AFAIK Open Rails 1.5.1 only supports using one track profile for super-elevation, but this will change in version 1.6.

 ### Open Rails 1.6+: